Selling Mortgages: How It Works And Why Your Mortgage Might Be Sold

 Try not to confuse the above terms with a bank, which is often used as a general term and doesn’t really tell us anything about the entity’s role in your mortgage.

 Think about the typical 30-year loan term.
 If a mortgage lender has its money tied up in that transaction for the full 30 years, it will have less money to offer future mortgages.
-By allowing the mortgage to be purchased by an investor, the lender now has the capital and money flow to continue to lend to other borrowers.
+By allowing the mortgage to be sold to an investor, the lender now has the capital and money flow to continue to lend to other borrowers.

 On a larger scale, this process is a part of how the mortgage market works.
 Investors keep the market liquid so lenders can continue to help borrowers purchase homes.